divyanshu013/blog/content/blog/react-debounce-throttle-hooks/index.md

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are a brilliant addition to React.
 They simplify a lot of logic that had to be earlier split up into different lifecycles with `class` components.
 They do, however, require a _different_ mental model, [especially for timers](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).

+> I also recorded a short [video series](https://www.youtube.com/playlist?list=PLMV09mSPNaQlN92-1Dkz5NDlNgGQJEo75) on this article which you may find more explanatory.

 ## Debounce and throttle

 There are a ton of blog posts around debounce and throttle so I won't be diving into how to write our own debounce and throttle.
 For brevity, consider [`debounce`](https://lodash.com/docs/4.17.15#debounce) and [`throttle`](https://lodash.com/docs/4.17.15#throttle) from Lodash.